evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 Dynamic steering is a standard on the Lexus RZ 450e, varying the steering ratio based on driving speed for enhanced control and comfort.

+### Drive Modes

+The Lexus RZ 450e lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 5 modes:

+- : Balanced steering and throttle.
+- : Dynamic steering and throttle.
+- : Balanced steering and efficent throttle.
+- : Balanced steering and efficent throttle.
+- : User-defined settings for steering and throttle.

 ### Brakes

 The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 328 mm, while the rear discs are 317 mm.